A total variation flow scheme for ergodic mean field games: Introduction

-One can see \eqref{eq: kam} equivalently as the condition to be a mean-field Nash equilibrium \begin{definition} $m\in \mathscr{P}(\mathbb{T})$ is a mean-field Nash equilibrium if there is no player $x\in \supp(m)$ that can improve their reward, i.e.
+We can also interpret \eqref{eq: kam} as an alternative definition of mean field Nash equilibrium in this context. \begin{definition} We say that $m\in \mathscr{P}(\mathbb{T})$ is a mean field Nash equilibrium for the harvesting MFG \eqref{eq: intro.emfg}--\eqref{eq: linear} (or also \eqref{eq: intro.emfg}--\eqref{eq: elliptic_nonlinear}) if there is no player $x\in \supp(m)$ that can improve unilaterally their reward, i.e.